smaurice101/readthedocs/docs/source/rtms.rst

    * **"tactic":** "Initial_Access",
    * **"technique":** "Phishing"

-   **The above are MITRE ATT&CK tactic and technique, that are automatically classified by RTMS AI agent for all messages.**  RTMS further groups on these tactic and techniques to compute the grouped ATTACK, PATTERN and RTMS scores.
-This is a poweful approach to further help organization's fortify their security processes and technolgies to dramatically reduce the threat of cyber attacks.
+   **The above are MITRE ATT&CK tactic and technique, that are automatically classified by RTMS AI agent for all messages.**  RTMS further groups on these tactic and techniques to compute the **grouped ATTACK, PATTERN and RTMS scores**.
+This is a powerful approach to further help organization's fortify their security processes and technologies to dramatically reduce the threat of cyber attacks.

 Summary
 ----------